sitewhere/sitewhere.github.io/developer.md

 result in errors due to missing library dependencies.
 In order to load the required libraries onto your local machine, you will need to install Apache Maven.

-## Installing Maven and Building Projects
+## Install Maven and Build Projects
 In order to build the various projects and generate the deployable artifacts, you will need to install and run [Apache Maven](http://maven.apache.org/).
 Version 3.0.5 was used for testing but any Maven 3 version should work as well.
 Download Maven and install as per the instructions, then open a command prompt.
 Type the following: